tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 #### Financial Report

-In this section, you will compile an example financial report to present to the development team.
+In this section, you will compile a financial report to demo your calculations to the consumer app team.
 The report should be written as a Markdown file and include the following sections:

 1. Budget Analysis - Summarize the transaction data from the budget analysis and include images for each chart and table produced.
 2. Retirement Planning - Summarize the retirement portfolio analysis and include the charts for the Monte Carlo simulation.